mraible/mongock-docs/site/v5/what-is-mongock/what-is-mongock.md

 - Adopted by well-known frameworks such as JHipster as part of the scaffolding.
 - Can be used together with most, if not all, frameworks.
 - Can run in standalone projects without depending on frameworks.
-- Great support with the Spring Framework overall, with native implementations in SpringBoot.
+- Great support with the Spring Framework overall, providing native implementations in SpringBoot.

 Get more information about our support model at [support@mongock.io​](mailto:support@mongock.io​) and we can help you walking you to production.